 8. Incorporate Tribulus Terrestris in Your Everyday Life

 Mostly known for boosting your lean muscle gains, Tribulus Terrestris is one herb you shouldn’t miss out on.
 Why?
 This exotic plant is actually a potent testosterone booster.
-In fact, one study suggests that just 30 mg/k of Tribulus Terrestris can increase your T levels by 52% and your DHT levels by 31%.
+In fact, one study suggests that just 30 mg/k of Tribulus Terrestris can increase your T levels by 52% and increase DHT levels by 31%.

 Add Aerobic Training to the Mix